List of animated series with LGBTQ characters

 This is a list of animated series with lesbian, gay, bisexual, transgender, intersex, asexual, genderqueer, and pansexual characters, along with other (LGBTQ) characters.
 This list includes fictional characters in animated cartoons, adult animation, and anime.
 This page includes some of those on the list of crossdressing characters in animated series.

 These lists only include recurring characters, otherwise known as supporting characters, which appear frequently from time to time during the series' run, often playing major roles in more than one episode, and those in the main cast are listed below.
-LGBTQ characters which are guest stars or one-off characters are listed on the pages focusing exclusively on gay (in animation and anime), lesbian (in animation and anime), bisexual (in animation and anime), trans, pansexual, asexual, non-binary, and intersex characters.
+LGBTQ characters which are guest stars or one-off characters are listed on the pages focusing exclusively on gay, lesbian, bisexual, and non-binary characters in animation, along with trans, pansexual, asexual, non-binary, and intersex characters in fiction.

 The entries on this page are organized alphanumerically by duration dates and then alphabetically by the first letter of a specific series.

-1960–1980s
+1970s–1980s

 1990s

 The depiction of LGBTQ characters in animated series in the 1990s changed significantly from those in previous decades.
-Some of the most prominent series during this decade which featured LGBTQ characters were Sailor Moon, South Park, King of the Hill, Cardcaptor Sakura and Futurama.
-However, Revolutionary Girl Utena stood apart, with prominent LGBTQ characters, which some called one of the most important anime of the 1990s.
-It heavily influenced the creator of Steven Universe, Rebecca Sugar, calling a series which "plays with the semiotics of gender" which really stuck with her.
+Some of the most prominent series during this decade which featured LGBTQ characters were Sailor Moon, South Park, Revolutionary Girl Utena, King of the Hill, Cardcaptor Sakura and Futurama featured prominent LGBTQ characters, which some called among the most important anime of the 1990s.
+Revolutionary Girl Utena influenced the creator of Steven Universe, Rebecca Sugar, calling a series which "plays with the semiotics of gender" which really stuck with her.
 Additionally, during this decade, Family Guy and SpongeBob SquarePants premiered, with LGBTQ protagonists in both shows, although it was only implied in the latter show.
+Benjamin Gluck's short film, Man's Best Friend, also featured an openly LGBTQ pink dog.

 For a further understanding of how these LGBTQ characters fit into the overall history of animation, please read the History of LGBT characters in animated series: 1990s page.